ANIT-MODERN SLAVERY STATEMENT

 We are committed to improving our practices to combat slavery and human trafficking.

-Our zero-tolerance approach to modern slavery and abuse reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls in place to allow us to do so effectively.
+Our zero-tolerance approach to modern slavery and abuse reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to allow us to do so effectively.

-We will do this by use of tools such as processes, policies and procedure, through training of our staff, and by having robust support and protections in place for those who do report any issues which are discovered.
+We will do this by use of tools such as processes, policies and procedures, through training of our staff, and by having robust support and protections in place for those who do report any issues which are discovered.

-The Company Directors take responsibility for implementing our policies and delivering its objectives and shall provide adequate resources (training etc.) and investment to ensure that slavery and human trafficking is not taking place within the organisation or within its supply chains.
+The Company Directors take responsibility for implementing our policies and delivering their objectives and shall provide adequate resources (training etc.) and investment to ensure that slavery and human trafficking is not taking place within the organisation or within its supply chains.

-Organisation Structure
+Organisation structure

 The main business units within the Group are:

-Chasetown Civil Engineering
+• Chasetown Civil Engineering

-Cameron & Galliers Homes
+• Cameron Homes

-Keon Homes
+• Keon Homes

 Our policies on slavery and human trafficking